Sciatica Treatment in Edinburgh

 Different types of sciatica

-Due to underlying disease
+Due to Underlying Disease

 This is very rare.
-See the screening questions below to find out whether you should see a doctor or not for sciatica.
+See the screening questions below to find out whether or not you should see a doctor for sciatica.

 We often refer to this as “referred pain”.
 You can experience pain in the sciatic area if a muscle/ligament/joint in your lower back is hurting.
 This is because it has a common spinal nerve.
 So, let’s say you’ve strained a muscle in your back.
 The nerve supplying that muscle has a tributary from the L5 spinal nerve.
-But L5 spinal nerve also supplies a tributary to the sciatic nerve.
+But the L5 spinal nerve also supplies a tributary to the sciatic nerve.
 So, you feel pain in the sciatic area, but there’s nothing wrong there.

 What causes sciatica?